Growing Zones: 6-10 outdoors(hardy down to 0℉)

-The Chinese Pistache is spreading like wildfire because their blazing fall foliage can’t be matched.
-While other trees are colorless and entering dormancy, the Chinese Pistache is shining bright with multiple shades of reds, oranges and yellows.
+The Chinese Pistache is spreading like wildfire because its blazing fall foliage can’t be matched.
+While other trees are colorless and entering dormancy, the Chinese Pistache is shining bright with multiple shades of reds, oranges, and yellows.

 These vivid trees will be the talk of the neighborhood because they will outshine all of the dull trees in your neighbor’s yards with their stunning color and beautiful, thick rounded canopies.
 Plus, unlike maples, they have a unique exotic look, with pairs of long slender leaves.

-Urban landscapers can’t get enough of these trees because their high level of tolerance for pollution and smog allows them to be planted anywhere, even in large cities.
+Urban landscapers can’t get enough of these trees because of their high level of tolerance for pollution and smog, which allows them to be planted anywhere...even in large cities.
 They’re also drought and heat tolerant and will adapt to a variety of poor soils, even if they are sandy or rocky.